Eight Limbs of Yoga Find A Yoga Practice Right For You

 Bhakti is a traditional Hinduism path.
 It is the second of the seven traditional methods.
 It is also known as the path of devotion and love for the Supreme God and Guru.
 This is a multifaceted method intended to transcend all religious beliefs.

-This is a yoga practice which seeks to harness the energy of our emotions.
-Then we learn to direct these passions for the greater good.
+It is a yoga practice that seeks to harness the energy of our emotions.
+Then, we learn to direct these passions for the greater good.
 Its goal is oneness through rituals, verbalizing mantras, songs, and dance.
 The goal is to increase positive social activism.

 Bikram Yoga